Guests of Honor

 Owen began teaching creative writing at Duke University in 1989 and has taught various writing courses and seminars in the U.S. and Canada.
 Currently, she is the agent/owner of the Leslie E. Owen Literary Agency while continuing to teach high school exceptional education students.
 She has been blogging about the world that is Star Trek for the past three years on her web site and personal Facebook page.
 Her most recent speculative fiction short story, "Set in Place," was published in August in Sick Lit Magazine, and she is finishing a literary novel that has everything to do with the theater and nothing to do with Star Trek.

 Born and raised in Texas, Da'Neille Roy married at 18 and moved to Oklahoma.
 She's been married 26 years, has three daughters, one son and a grandson.
 She was a stay-at-home mom until the kids were grown, and at age 42 decided to become an actor.
-She is known for her role of actor on the feature film The Scent of Rain and Lightning in a featured role as a cop, dancers on two feature films, The Mustanger and the Lady and Starbright, both of which will be released in 2017.
+She is known for her role on the feature film The Scent of Rain & Lightning as a police officer and as a dancer on two feature films, The Mustanger and the Lady and Starbright, both of which are to be released in 2017.
 Her most current film is an upcoming role as a prosecuting attorney on a film called Up Close and Personal, shooting in 2017.
 She also has lead and featured roles on commercials and does commercial modeling.
-Her passions are Tae Kwon Do, in which she is a black belt, acting, chocolate and iced coffee.
+Her passions are Tae Kwon Do (in which she is a black belt), acting, chocolate and iced coffee.
 Her life is God and her family!

 Roy came to Starbase Studios on a whim just prior to production to audition for the role of Starship Republic's communication officer.
 Through an odd set of circumstances, she was offered the role of the Republic's science officer, Debrya Vr'Naia role she has embraced as her own.